ACRRM/curriculum-docusaurus/docs/training-organisations/introduction.md

 accredited by the Australian Medical Council to define standards and deliver training in the medical speciality of general practice.
 Fellows of ACRRM receive specialist registration as a General Practitioner with the Medical Board of Australia and can practise in any location throughout Australia.
 ACRRM’s curriculum and training program also prepares doctors to be Rural Generalist medical practitioners.
+Hello 🙏

 ## Rural Generalist medical practitioner